 If people have seen sexual photos of your child, your child might feel guilty, ashamed and uncomfortable about doing ordinary things like going to school or playing sports.
 The situation can be humiliating, and your child might feel that their reputation has been damaged.
 It can also harm friendships and social networks.

 Sexting can expose your child to bullying, harassment or image-based abuse.
 For example, when people share images, they might also post nasty comments, attack your child’s reputation, call your child names, ask for more images or make other inappropriate demands.

 Often girls get more of this kind of bullying, harassment and abuse than boys.
 This is because many cultures apply different standards to girls and boys.

 If your child is being bullied, harassed or abused because of sexting, your child needs to know it isn’t their fault.
 Your child also needs your help and support to work through practical solutions to sexting problems.
 Feelings of sexual shame or regret can lead to depression or even suicidal thoughts in extreme cases.
 You and your child can get support by contacting eheadspace on 1800 650 890, Kids Helpline for teens on 1800 551 800, or Lifeline on 131 114.

 Sexting and the law

-Under Australian law, sexting involving a child under 18 years old is a criminal offence even when it’s consensual, and even when the photographer is also a child.
+Under Australian law, sexting involving a child under 18 years old is a criminal offence even when it’s consensual and the photographer is also a child.
 Under the Crimes, Legislation Amendment Act (No.2) 2014, it can be seen as either child pornography or as an indecent act.
-Your child could face jail and be listed on the sexual offenders register.
+Your child could face jail and be listed on the sexual offenders’ register.

 If your child is involved in sexting and someone reports your child to the police, your child could be charged with distribution or possession of child pornography.
 This could happen even if your child or someone else taking part in the sexting has consented to it.